How To Make Love Work – 3 Relationship Pillars

 Say you’ve got an anxious mom who is too busy doomscrolling on Instagram and sippin’ matcha lattes to look like they’re capable of being there for you.

 To keep yourself from being pulled away by a hungry tiger, you’re going to notice and react to whenever it looks like mum is distracted!
+People with this attachment style tend to focus on signs of abandonment due to their attachment history, often overlooking positive signals of connection.

 These lovers become relentless in wanting connection because they’re never quite sure you’re really gonna be there.
+They are often acting out of past experiences or fears, which shapes their emotional responses and behaviors in relationships.

 The Reluctant Lover